Glyphosate-based herbicides

 Glyphosate and glyphosate-based herbicides have low acute toxicity in mammals.
 They likewise have not been shown to pose a significant risk to human health during normal use, although human deaths have been reported from deliberate ingestion of concentrated RoundUp.
 It is difficult to determine how much surfactants contribute to the overall toxicity of each formulation.
 Glyphosate formulations containing the surfactant polyethoxylated tallow amine (POEA) are sometimes used terrestrially, but are not approved for aquatic use in the US due to their toxicity to aquatic organisms.

 There have been multiple lawsuits against Monsanto asserting that exposure to glyphosate herbicides is carcinogenic and that the company did not adequately disclose the risk to consumers.
-In 2018 a California jury awarded $289 million in damages (later cut to $78 million on appeal then reduced to $21 million after another appeal) to a groundskeeper who argued that Monsanto failed to adequately warn consumers of cancer risks posed by the herbicides.
+In 2018 a California jury awarded US$289 million in damages (later cut to US$78 million on appeal then reduced to $21 million after another appeal) to a groundskeeper who argued that Monsanto failed to adequately warn consumers of cancer risks posed by the herbicides.